 Pumpkin Doughnut Holes (Baked) with Cinnamon Sugar and Chocolate Glaze

 With fall, comes the sights of pumpkins everywhere.
 All the stores are already decked up with Halloween stuff!
 So, I decided to make these ‘Pumpkin Doughnut Holes’ because firstly, they scream ‘Fall’ and secondly because they are scrumptious and so fun to eat!
-These are just perfect to make, pack is small snack bags and give it to kids on Halloween apart from the regular candy!
+These are just perfect to make, pack in small snack bags and give it to kids on Halloween apart from the regular candy!
 Kids would sure love them!
-I might make these with carrots and apples too for halloween!

 Prep time: 20 mins